Corionis/ELS/mock/scripts/README.md

 * ``70-31_Subscriber-Two-listener.sh`` : Separate terminal 2

-* ``70-33_Publisher-Two-backup.sh`` : Separate terminal 3, status server continues to run,
+* ``70-33_Publisher-Two-backup.sh`` : Separate terminal 3, status server continues to run

-  all test/ directory .els files should be gone and the test/hints/datastore/ directory should be empty
+Note: All test/ directory .els files should be gone and the test/hints/datastore/ directory should be empty

 * ``70-90_Quit-Status-Server.sh`` : Separate terminal 2, stop the status server directly